johnofmars/mm-github-pages-starter/_pages/armor.md

 **Top 3:**
 1. Mobility
+  - You will always be hipfiring, so mobility is a huge asset.
   - You need to be able to peak shoot and disengage quickly.
 Mobility is king.
   - Mobility also helps hunters with (reload) Dodge cooldown, so it's win-win.
 2. Recovery